thomasmost/express-ts-sass-starter/README.md

 It grew out of an InfernoJS project, which is fairly light-weight, and I wanted to keep it that way.
 This project is intended to help set up a new project up for success with a full-featured code-to-deploy build process than it is about showcasing a particular JS framework.

+###Full Stack
+This application is built with:

+NodeJS

+Express

+TypeScript

+SASS

+Bourbon/Neat

 ###Known Issues
 The server is currently being compiled with a tsc command, while the client is compiled by webpack.
 Need to investigate if this can be simplified.
 It's a little annoying that certain files in the public directory are built, and others need to start there.
 It would be nice if the entire public directory could be built from source